oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 	If you provide the parameter, the instance is created with the platform configuration that you specify.
 For any values that you omit, the instance uses the default configuration values for the `shape` that you specify.
 If you don't provide the parameter, the default values for the `shape` are used.

 	Each shape only supports certain configurable values.
 If the values that you provide are not valid for the specified `shape`, an error is returned.

+	For more information about shielded instances, see [Shielded Instances](https://docs.cloud.oracle.com/iaas/Content/Compute/References/shielded-instances.htm).
 	* `is_measured_boot_enabled` - (Optional) Whether the Measured Boot feature is enabled on the instance.
 	* `is_secure_boot_enabled` - (Optional) Whether Secure Boot is enabled on the instance.
 	* `is_trusted_platform_module_enabled` - (Optional) Whether the Trusted Platform Module (TPM) is enabled on the instance.